|A giant statue depicting Kurma at the churning|

 The oceans grew warm from all the exertion, so Varuna pulled from the ocean an umbrella to shade the ocean from the heat of the sun.
 All beings united in the single desire that the churning would be finished, and this manifested the Kalpavriksha plant.

 All the beings grew weary, and could barely move any more - as they fell from exhaustion, they manifested Nidra.
 And then, at the moment of utter exhaustion, Amrita took form from the ocean of milk!
-Amrita was success, immortality, victory - and was now to be stolen by the Demons, who broke their promise to share with the gods whatever emerged.
-They mustered what strength they had left and viciously attacked the gods.
-But fortunately, Vishnu had warned the gods of this treachery, so no one got too hurt - and afterward Vishnu (manifested in female form as Mohini, irresistible persuasion and seduction) stole back the Amrita.
+Amrita was success, immortality, victory - and was now to be stolen by the Asuras, who broke their promise to share with the Devas whatever emerged.
+They mustered what strength they had left and viciously attacked the Devas.
+But fortunately, Vishnu had anticipated this treachery, so no one got too hurt - and afterward Vishnu (manifested in female form as Mohini, irresistible persuasion and seduction) stole back the Amrita.
 So things worked out...but that is not part of Kurma's story, and is part of another story.

-Yet the gods, upon sharing in the Amrita, forgot to thank Vishnu for his help, though Vishnu had stolen back the Amrita, doctored all the beings who were exerting themselves, warned the gods of the vicious attack and betrayal of the demons, and steadied the churning rod - nearly destroying himself in the process.
+Yet the Devas, upon sharing in the Amrita, forgot to thank Vishnu for his help, though Vishnu had stolen back the Amrita, doctored all the beings who were exerting themselves, protected the Devas of the vicious attack and betrayal of the Asuras, and steadied the churning rod - nearly destroying himself in the process.
 Shiva was outraged on behalf of his brother's insult and approached the gods in the form of a yaksha (yakshas embody the nature of things or places or times or actions, almost like a soul or nymph).
-He complained that the demons gave better credit to Vishnu than the gods did, for the demons were at least aware of who stole back the Amrita - and then showed the gods that as strong as they were, they could not have achieved success without every other being helping them.
+He complained that the Asuras gave better credit to Vishnu than the Devas did, because the Asuras at least blamed Vishnu for stealing back the Amrita - and then showed the Devas that as strong as they were, they could not have achieved success without every other being helping them.
 It is this lesson which is repeated by custom today.